discordjs/guide/guide/additional-info/es6-syntax.md

 const [name, age, location] = args;
 ```

 A single line of code that makes things much cleaner!
-In some cases, you may not even need all items in the array (e.g. when using `string.match(regex)`).
+In some cases, you may not even need all items in the array (e.g., when using `string.match(regex)`).
 Array destructuring still allows you to operate in the same sense.

 ```js
 const [, username, id] = message.content.match(someRegex);